 Botley has a rich and diverse range of business, commercial and retail premises.
 Local residents and the Parish Council wish to see this range and diversity continue and expand into the future.
 The village centre shopping opportunities include a food and general household material shop and a delicatessen, together with a good range of other retail premises in the square and at Botley Mills.
 This includes hairdressers, nail parlours, an estate agent, dress shops and a café.
 Plant and garden equipment, pet food and other shopping opportunities are found at the Hillier Garden Centre complex on Woodhouse Lane.
 Two dental practices, a pharmacy and the Botley Surgery meet the healthcare needs of the local community.
 Leisure and visitor attractions are found at the River Hamble Country Park, which includes Manor Farm and the Macdonald Hotel and Spa.
-Travel needs are supported by two garages for vehicles.

-healthcare needs of the local community.
-Leisure and visitor attractions are found at the River Hamble Country Park, which includes Manor Farm and the Macdonald Hotel and Spa.
 Travel needs are supported by two garages for vehicle repairs and tyre sales, a large car sales site and two cycle shops.
 Other services on offer within the Plan Area include garden work, pet care, horse riding, clay pigeon shooting and boating activities.
 Botley has four pubs: The Bugle, The Dolphin and The Brewery Bar in the village centre, and The Pear Tree Inn in Boorley Green.
 Also, Botley is unique as it has two micro-breweries: The Botley Brewery and the CrackleRock Brewing Company.
 Both of these have tap rooms open 6 / 7 days a week.